wallarm/product-documentation/docs/latest/user-guides/api-abuse-prevention.md

         ![!API Abuse prevention - adding items from inside exception list](../images/about-wallarm-waf/abi-abuse-prevention/exception-list-add-from-inside.png)

-    * From the **Events** section: use `api_abuse` search key or select `API Abuse` from the **Type** filter, than expand the required event and click **Add to exception list**.
+    * From the **Events** section: use `api_abuse` search key or select `API Abuse` from the **Type** filter, then expand the required event and click **Add to exception list**.

         ![!API Abuse prevention - adding items from inside exception list](../images/about-wallarm-waf/abi-abuse-prevention/exception-list-add-from-event.png)

-* Change any item period of stay in the list (default is 1 hour).
+When the IP address is added to the exception list, the address is automatically removed from deny- or graylist if it was there.

-* Immediately remove any item from the list.
+By default, the IP is added to the exception list forever.
+You can change this and set time when the address should be removed from the exception list.
+You can also remove address from exceptions immediately at any moment.

-* View historical data - items that were presented in the list within the selected period of time in past.
+The **Exception list** provides the historical data - you can view items that were presented in the list within the selected period of time in past.